bluehalo/react-starter/README.md

 ## Known issues:

-- If a module unfound error is thrown, the live restart does not work as it doesn't run npm installs.
+- If a module unfound error from a missing npm package is thrown, the live restart does not work as it doesn't run npm installs.
 The process should exit instead